Tourism in Vietnam: Military tourism

-Volunteer tour programs

-Various tour groups, including Saigon Hotpot, Dana Dragon Free, and Hanoi Kids, offer free travel guides for foreign travelers.

 Concerns

-While Vietnam is largely a safe country to travel, scams remain as a problem in the country.
-Vietnamese tourist industry, despite its successful expansion, has been marred with the issue of fake taxis, money switch, thieving.
-These concerns have hindered the opportunity to further boost Vietnam's tourism.
+Vietnam's tourism is facing numerous issues such as environmental pollution, poorly maintained heritage sites, aggressive solicitation of tourists, arbitrary price hikes for accommodations, poor infrastructure and transportation, substandard services, and ineffective management.
+According to industry assessments, since 2006, over 70% of international tourists who visit Vietnam have no intention of returning.

+Due to these shortcomings compared to neighboring countries, Vietnam's tourism sector overly exploits natural attractions.
+The commercialization of these sites, allowing companies to charge entrance fees—often at high rates—without adequate maintenance, has led to the deterioration or damage of many landscapes, such as Voi Waterfall and Lien Khuong Waterfall.
+In early 2017, during a conference reviewing the 2016 performance and setting tasks for 2017, Prime Minister Nguyễn Xuân Phúc directed the Ministry of Culture, Sports, and Tourism to address the issue of tourists not returning to Vietnam.
+He expressed, "I just checked my smartphone and read an article listing seven fears of visiting Vietnam: overcharging, robbery, lack of hygiene."

 Externalities tourism in Vietnam

 Travelling and tourism around the world have increased, mainly thanks to growling interest from China's middle hierarchy.
 Southeast Asia is an attractive tourist destination in recent years, which bolstered economic opportunities for countries located there.
 Vietnam benefited greatly from such a trend.
-The tourism demand right before the COVID pandemic was projected to grow yearly roughly by 4 per cent (2019-2029).
+The tourism demand right before the COVID pandemic was projected to grow yearly roughly by 4 per cent (2019–2029).
 While the outlook will most likely not reach this target, we can expect a very volatile outcome that will most likely not be able to meet the estimated growth.
 Even then, in the year 2018, the Southeast Asia tourist destination had over 130 million international visitors.
 (9.3 per cent of total global international visitor flows), and the region's share of the worldwide market is expected to expand further to 10.4 per cent by 2030 (or 187 million visitors).
 At the same time, nobody can predict how the Chinese outbound travellers confidence in travelling will be affected.
 Before the pandemic, the Chinese outbound travellers had a growth of 21.7% annually between 2012 and 2017.

 Vietnam is a very popular tourist destination thanks to its diverse nature and culture.
 According to the World Economic forum's (WEF), Vietnam ranked 32nd globally in one of 120 countries with reference to its natural and folk sources and followed Indonesia and Thailand is among the Southeast Asia region in the latest 2017 Tourism Competitiveness Index.
 Vietnam can offer tourists a broad range of activities, starting from eight UNESCO World Heritage sites, various beautiful oceans and beaches.
 There are cities such as Ha Noi, Ho Chi Minh and Da Nang that can offer fulfilling nightlife, shopping malls, and rich and diverse street food cuisine for urban lovers.